New reporting requirements

 - The base material of which your packaging consists.

-- The packaging “type” – effectively the application for which you use it.
+- The packaging “type” – the application for which it is used.

-- The waste type that the packaging generates.
+- The type of waste the packaging generates.

 Base material reporting